 If you want to give it a try, buy a return bus ticket to Pampa Linda, the start of the trail, from Club Andino in Bariloche for $400 pesos, and if needed, rent gear from them as well.
 The busses leave at 8:30 in the morning and return in the afternoon.
 You also won’t need a map as the trail is obvious.
 Keep in mind that the busses run only in the summer season at the time of this writing, and the hike is considerably more difficult and even impassable in the winter months with ice and snow.

 This famous viewpoint gives you an overhead view of the gorgeous lakes in the area of Bariloche.
 If you have a car, get over there for the sunrise.
 Since I didn’t have the rental anymore on a day suitable to catch a sunrise, I went for sunset instead.
 It’s easy to get there on the #20 bus, which leaves from the bus depot in town.
 In order to take this bus, you need to buy a card first in a convenience store in town.

 You’ll want to get off on Ave.
-Bustillo which is 17km out of town.
+Bustillo which is 17km west of town.
 Ask the bus driver to point it out to you because it’s not necessarily marked.
-From there you can take a chair lift to the top or, what I did and would suggest, is just to walk up.
+From there you can take a chair lift to the top or, what I did and would suggest, just walk up.
 It’s a steep trail and takes about 30 minutes to get to the top.
 Busses run until midnight coming back towards town.

 Hostels aren’t a great value in Bariloche, I was sad to find.
 However Penthouse 1004, even though it looks like an hourly hotel from the outside, is actually a pretty nice hostel with a great view of the lake and city.
-Highly Recommended.
+Highly recommended.